 - Supporting younger looking skin

-If you’ve been to our website before, you’ll know that we have a seaweed obsession.
-Here, we have provided a few points on why you should be obsessed too.
+If you’ve been to our website before, you’ll know that we have a Sea Moss obsession.
+Here, we have provided a few points on why we believe that you should be obsessed too.

-The more you look around, the more it send there is a growing trend towards eating healthier.
-Stars are turning to seaweed as a source of vital nutrients.
+The more you look around, the more it becomes obvious there is a growing trend towards eating healthier.
+Even Hollywood is turning to seaweed as a source of vital nutrients.
 Notably, Posh Spice and Brittney Spears.
 But the roll call doesn’t stop there.

 To begin with, seaweed is low in calories and carbs.
 And depending on the type of seaweed, and how it has been processed or prepared, it can make a perfect snack.
 Also, being an abundant source of minerals and vitamins, the nutritional value is second to none.

 So back to the point of how eating seaweed benefits you and your health.
-I’ve put together eight solid reasons to support this super food becoming a part of your diet.
+I’ve put together some seriously solid reasons to support this super food becoming a part of your diet.